electron/electron/docs/api/context-bridge.md

 `Function` values are proxied to the other context and all other values are **copied** and **frozen**.
 I.e. Any data / primtives sent in the API object become immutable and updates on either side of the bridge do not result in an update on the other side.

-An example complex API object is uncluded below.
+An example of a complex API object is shown below.

 ```javascript
 const { contextBridge } = require('electron')